mukil/dm4-wikidata/README.md

 In particular this plugin enables you to build on wikidata in your personal information work through:

 * enabling you to turn any search-result entity of type "property" ([wikidata properties](http://meta.wikimedia.org/wiki/Wikidata/Data_model#Properties) - [see list of examples here](https://www.wikidata.org/wiki/Wikidata:List_of_properties)) into a DeepaMehta *Assocation Type*
-* enabling you to "Check claims" of any "Item" (roughly anything that has at least one wikipedia-page?) and thus navigate through wikidata.
+* enabling you to "Show claims" of any "Wikidata Item" (roughly anything that has at least one wikipedia-page?) and thus navigate along related wikidata items

 [DeepaMehta](http://www.deepamehta.de) is a free software platform for associative and personal information work and a situation-centered user interface based on *free placement* in *stable views*.